moule-group/DCS-Flow/README.md

 #### Train
 * ```train(dct=None):```
     * Calls functions related to the training workflow (relax, md, chimes) with a timer using specified parameters in train_params.json, else with default parameters.
+Creates 0-train directory.
     * The following input is required:
         * dct (dict, optional): JSON file with specified parameters for relax, md, and chimes functions.
 Defaults to 'train_params.json'.